Tuxemon/Tuxemon/CONTRIBUTING.md

 - You must use `translated_dialog` for all dialogs
 - The "base64 zlib compressed" map format is preferred

+## Map Tileset Guidelines
+Please read and understand the following information to ensure that your new maps can be quickly accepted into the project.

+- Maps should use the "core" tilesets whenever possible, and the "external tileset" .TSX file must be used
+- New maps should not have embedded tilesets -- use external tilesets only
+- New tilesets must be acceptable by our licence and content standards
+- New files should conform to the filename/structure guidelines
+- Obsolete assets should be avoided

 ## Compressed Assets
 If you are a content creator, please consider uploading your assets in a uncompressed or lossless format.
 For sounds or music this would be either a wave (WAV) or FLAC file.